jackyzha0/jackyzha0.github.io/content/thoughts/workflows.md

 Building tools for others usually means the creator builds for their own workflow/mental models: [universal design](thoughts/Design%20Justice.md).
 We create tools that work OK for the majority, but great for no one.

-tools you build yourself can grow and change as your workflow changes over time: less of a sense of [digital permanence](thoughts/digital%20permanence.md)
+Tools you build yourself can grow and change as your workflow changes over time: less of a sense of [digital permanence](thoughts/digital%20permanence.md)

 Are our tools extensions of who we are?
 At what point does it just become a part of our mind?
 Relevant: [the extended mind hypothesis](thoughts/Extended%20Mind%20Hypothesis.md)

-Can we kill the [desktop metaphor](thoughts/desktop%20metaphor.md)?

 ## Cool Approaches
 ### [Mercury](https://uxdesign.cc/introducing-mercury-os-f4de45a04289)